accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 _Script_

 `Send` and `Sync` are so-called _unsafe traits_ relating to concurrency.

 What does it mean to implement an unsafe trait?

+To answer that, we first need to ensure that everyone agrees what a trait is.

+[Asking audience] What is a trait?

+[Gather ideas and discuss]

+Traits are normally described as an _interface_ [Java/Go] or _protocol_ [Python], or perhaps even a type class if you have a Haskell background.

+These descriptions focus on the methods that the trait provides.
+They focus on the shared behavior.

+I would like to suggest a slightly different perspective that places less emphasis on behavior.
+What about, "traits as sets of requirements"?

+Allow me to explain what I mean...

+When you define a trait, you're specifying a set of conditions that types must satisfy before they're able to implement them.

+And when you implement a trait, you're providing an assurance to the type system that the type meets the trait's requirements.

+[PAUSE]

+For example, let's consider the [`Eq`] trait.
+When you learned Rust, you may have been slightly confused as to why there's a `PartialEq` trait that is used for the equality operator, but there is also an additional trait `Eq` that provides no new methods.

+After some time, you discovered that although it provides no new methods, `Eq` does provide new semantics.

+For a type to implement `Eq`, every value of that type must be equal to itself.
+Floating point NaN values do not uphold this requirement.
+Therefore, `f32` and `f64` are not `Eq` types.

+Formally speaking, `Eq` types are said to upload the [_reflexive relation_].

+[PAUSE]

+Thinking of traits this way makes it easier to understand what the purpose of a _marker trait_ is.

+Although it doesn't provide any new methods, marker traits provide information to the type system.
+They confirm that types that implement them satisfy the requirements.

+Thinking of traits this way also makes it easier to understand an unsafe trait is.

+An unsafe trait is a trait that is special because if you fail to meet its requirements, you will be violating Rust's safety guarantees.

+[PAUSE]

+[Asking audience] Any questions at this point?
+It's okay to disagree with me about any of this -- I would be interested to hear any thoughts.

+[PAUSE]

+Okay, now that we've established what a trait is, let's take a closer look at the two traits here, `Send` and `Sync`.

+The first thing that you might notice is that they're defined within the `std::marker` module of the standard library.
+That is an indication that `Send` and `Sync` are used to enrich the type system.

-When you implement them for your types, you're assuming responsibility for upholding Rust's safety guarantees.
+Let's reiterate.
+When you implement either of these traitsfor your types, you're assuming responsibility for upholding Rust's safety guarantees.
 When a library author defines an unsafe trait, it means that they're providing an interface that carries risks that the compiler cannot protect the implementer from.

 The burden is on the implementer to ensure that the trait's safety pre-conditions are satisfied.